Humphrey Mmemezi

-Humphrey Mmemezi (born 26 February 1955) is a South African politician and civil servant who was a Member of the National Assembly between 2014 and 2019 and served as Chairperson of the Portfolio Committee on Public Works from 2017.
+Humphrey Mmemezi (born 26 February 1955) is a South African politician and civil servant who most recently served as a Member of the National Assembly from March 2023 until May 2024.
+He previously served in the National Assembly between 2014 and 2019 and served as Chairperson of the Portfolio Committee on Public Works from 2017.
 He was formerly a Member of the Executive Council for Local Government and Housing in the Gauteng provincial government from 2010 to 2012.
 He resigned from the provincial government in July 2012 when he was found guilty of contravening the legislature's code of conduct and ethics, including in using his government credit card for personal expenses.

 Early life and career

 Humphrey Mdumzeli Zondelele Mmemezi was born on 26 February 1955 in the village of Buthulo near Lusikisiki in what is now South Africa's Eastern Cape province.
 After the end of apartheid in 1994, he became an active member of local structures of the governing African National Congress (ANC) in the West Rand region of the new Gauteng province.
 He was elected a local councillor in the West Rand District Municipality, but resigned in mid-2008 to take up a job at Gauteng's Mogale City Local Municipality, where he was appointed as head of human resources.

 Months after his appointment to the municipality, in November 2008, four women who worked under him reported to the media, the municipality, and the Krugersdorp police that Mmemezi had sexually harassed them at work.
 In August 2009, he was acquitted of sexual harassment in the Krugersdorp magistrate's court; in a move criticised by the South African Municipal Union, the four women were later subjected to a disciplinary hearing, charged with bringing the municipality into disrepute.